 The Bata Shoe Museum is proud of its charitable and community outreach programs.
-Thanks to the generosity of our donors, all of our programs are designed to ensure public access to the arts through the removal of financial barriers.
+Thanks to the generosity of our donors, these programs aid public access to the arts through the removal of financial barriers.

-The Bata Shoe Museum’s weekly Pay-What-You-Can program invites individuals and families to experience one of the world’s most unique collections, accessible without financial barriers.
+- The Bata Shoe Museum’s weekly Pay-What-You-Can evening is an opportunity for individuals and families to experience one of the world’s most unique collections without financial barriers;

-Once a year, the Bata Shoe Museum’s Warm the Sole Sock Drive collects much needed socks for the homeless and donates them to shelter-based charities.
+- Each year, the Bata Shoe Museum’s Warm the Sole Sock Drive collects much-needed socks for the homeless and donates them to shelters;

-- A long-standing volunteer program that has included more than 900 volunteers, contributing nearly 100,000 hours of service to the Museum since 1992;
+- A long-standing volunteer program that has included more than 900 volunteers, contributing over 100,000 hours of service to the Museum since 1992;

-- Community art projects and partnerships with Nuit Blanche, Anandam Dance Theatre, Arts For Children and Youth, Christie/Ossington Neighbourhood Centre, Sketch, Toronto Loves Kicks, and Unity;
+- Community art projects and partnerships with Nuit Blanche, Anandam Dance Theatre, Vibe Arts for Children and Youth, Christie/Ossington Neighbourhood Centre, Sketch, Toronto Loves Kicks, and Unity; and

 Our Programs How We Do It

-The Bata Shoe Museum’s Program for At-Risk Children
+Introducing Step Ahead – The Bata Shoe Museum’s Program for Students from Priority Neighbourhoods

-- Exposure to arts education for young people can build capacity for imaginative and critical thinking along with open-mindedness, which are all important skills for living productive lives as adults;
+- Exposure to arts education for young people can build capacity for imaginative and critical thinking along with open-mindedness, important skills for living productive lives as adults